 - Web Edition is a special edition for web hosting providers distributed under the Microsoft Services Provider License Agreement (SPLA) only;

 - Enterprise Edition is the full database management system edition.
-It includes Standard Edition features and offers extra analysis, fault tolerance (including Always On) and data processing features;
+It includes Standard Edition features and offers extra analysis, fault tolerance (including Always On Availability Groups), and data processing features;

-- Evaluation Edition – evaluation version of SQL Server version with a fully functional (expires after 180 days).
+- Evaluation Edition – evaluation edition of SQL Server with a fully functional (expires after 180 days).